NeuroMorph-EPFL/NeuroMorph/README.md

 Detailed instructions for each tool.

 [Video Tutorial](https://www.youtube.com/watch?v=CVkcYjWgceM&vq=hd720)
-Not up-to-date, but still helpful for the measurement and image stack interaction tools.
+Quite legacy at this point, but still helpful for the measurement and image stack interaction tools.
 <br>